a place to write your heart out. anonymous submissions for when you feel it. it doesn’t have to make sense. this is an invitation.

 but i’m out of network anyways.

-and it seems all i’ve been doing is staying positive, but
+and it seems all i’ve been doing is trying to stay positive, but

-and i know you want me to smile more,
+and i know everyone wants me to smile more,

 in my room,